Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/browser.md

 ## Browser image

+The main part of the page is the browser image, showing your gene, variant or location of interest within the genome.
+The genomic features within that location, are represented on horizontal tracks across the genome.

+### Focus entity

-The main part of the page is the browser image, showing your region or entity of interest and tracks of the genomic features within that region, with the genome shown horizontally.
-If you have gone to the Genome browser by searching for a gene or other entity, this will be highlighted as your focus entity.
+If you have gone to the Genome browser by searching for a gene or other entity, this will be highlighted as your Focus entity.

-Tracks are sets of data that can be plotted against the genome, such as transcripts, genetic variation or conserved regions.
-You can change which tracks you can see or the appearance of the tracks using the Track panel or the cog icons in the browser image.

-You can navigate around this region using the Navigation bar above it or by mouse scrolling.
-You can click on features in the tracks to learn more about them and go to the Entity viewer app.

 ## Navigation bar

 You can see the genome coordinates of your region of interest in the Navigation bar.
 If you have a Focus entity, details of this will be displayed too.
-You can expand the Navigation bar to change your region.
+You can expand the Navigation bar and use the navigation tools revealed to alter the location.

 ## Track panel

 The track panel lists all available tracks that can be viewed in the browser.

+### Tracks

+Tracks show sets of data such as transcripts, genes (coding and non-coding), genetic variants or regulatory regions plotted horizontally along the genome.

-You can use the panel to show or hide tracks and learn more about the data.
+You can use controls in the Track panel to show or hide tracks and to learn more about the track data.

+Track and feature labels can be turned on and off using controls found in the cog icons on the right hand side of tracks in the browser.

 ## Genome tabs

 The Genome tabs display the genomes you have chosen to look at using the Species selector app, which may include multiple genomes of the same species.
 The genome you are currently using is shown in black.
 You can click on other genomes to see regions of interest in these genomes.
 When you navigate to another genome, the region and track configuration set on this genome will be held in state until you return to it.

 ## Action bar

-The Action bar gives you options to search and manage tracks, view bookmarks, add your own data, share the view and download data.
+The Action bar gives you options to search for an entity, manage tracks, see previously viewed entities, add your own data, share the view and download data.

+Greyed out icons are not currently active.